nhuerta/dota2-gsi-replay-capture/README.md

 - Valve for Dota 2 and the Game State Integration API
 - OBS Studio for the WebSocket API
 - Contributors to the obs-websocket-js library
-- The Node.js community for the excellent libraries and tools
+- Node.js community
+- Claude 3.7 Sonnet

 ---